 Remove the phrase and place it in a separate stack of incorrect answers.
 When all the phrase cards have been removed and placed in the appropriate correct or incorrect stacks, choose a card from the incorrect stack.
-Point to the phrase card and follow the script below.
+Point to the phrase card.